cfuselli/xedata/README.md

 ## xedata - Documentation

-This package provides tools for processing, saving, merging, and performing various operations on data.
+This package provides tools for processing and saving XENONnT data.
 It supports batch job submission using SLURM.

+This is my personal framework that I use to submit jobs to load and save data of data that is currently on /dali, or to process home-made plugins and test them.

 Author: Carlo Fuselli